JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-Lizzie.md

   - Choreographer: Adrianna Williams
   - Scenic Construction: Del Ward
 orchestra:
-Genres:
+genres:
   - Musical
   - Rock
   - Drama
   - Historical
   - Horror
-Description: "\"A gothic rock ritual with a riotgirl attitude\" - The New York Times"
+description: "\"A gothic rock ritual with a riotgirl attitude\" - The New York Times"
 ---
 In the heat of late summer 1892, Andrew Borden and his wife were found murdered in their house.
 The main suspect in the murders was Andrew’s youngest daughter from a previous marriage, Lizzie Borden.
 Using a searing rock score, and based on the historical record, *Lizzie* explores the heady and heated days leading up to the murder and Lizzie’s controversial acquittal of all charges and the creation of a new American myth.